geodynamics/burnman/paper/paper.md

 are not accessible using existing codes, and to combine various tools in novel, creative ways.
 The module includes:

-* many static and thermal equations of state for endmembers
+* over 10 static and thermal equations of state for endmembers
-* several solution model formalisms (ideal, (a)symmetric, subregular) and an option for user-defined functional forms
+* commonly-used solution model formalisms (ideal, (a)symmetric, subregular) and an option for user-defined functional forms
 * popular endmember and solution datasets
 (including [@Holland:2011] and [@Stixrude:2011])
-* a consistent method for combining phases into a composite assemblage, with several seismic averaging schemes
+* a consistent method for combining phases into a composite assemblage, with seismic averaging schemes including Voigt, Reuss, Voigt-Reuss-Hill and the Hishin-Shtrikman bounds
 * a common set of methods to output thermodynamic and thermoelastic properties for all materials
 * an equilibrium reaction solver for composites
 * optimal least squares fitting routines for multivariate experimental data with (potentially correlated) errors.
-As an example, such functions can be used to simultaneously fit volumes, seismic velocities and enthalpies
+Examples include simultaneous fitting of volumes, seismic velocities and enthalpies
-* a "Planet" class, which self-consistently calculates gravity profiles, mass, moment of inertia and temperature structure of planets given appropriate chemical and dynamic constraints
+* a "Planet" class, which self-consistently calculates gravity-pressure-density profiles, mass, moment of inertia and temperature structure of planets given appropriate chemical and dynamic constraints
-* several geotherms from the literature
+* geothermal profiles from the literature as well as the option to calculate adiabatic profiles based on mineral assemblage
 * a set of high-level functions which create files readable by seismological and geodynamic software, including: Mineos [@Masters:2011], AxiSEM [@NissenMeyer:2014] and